top of page

 Founder Nikki Ferraro has announced that the foundation had now reached over 10,000 teenagers with distribution of the Teen Support Bag to almost 200 hospitals.
 Teenagers are receiving a bag who live in every state and DC.

-The Teen Support Bag shows them that they are not alone – we get it – and want to help them.
+The Teen Support Bag shows teen cancer patients that they are not alone – we get it – and want to help them.
 The reaction to the bag has been highly positive, with many teens, parents and hospital workers reaching out to us to share their reactions.

 106-GI0A6292.jpg